Honey Nut Cheerios: Mascot and promotions

 Honey Nut Cheerios' mascot is an anthropomorphic bee, designed for the first commercials by Dean Yeagle at Zander's Animation Parlour in New York City.
 The bee did not have a name until 2000, when Kristine Tong, a fifth grade student from Coolidge, Texas, won a national contest to name him, dubbing him "BuzzBee".
-Several different voice actors have provided the voice of Buzz: originally voiced by Arnold Stang until 1992, he was then voiced by Hadley Kay, Billy West, Charlie Schlatter, Jason Marsden, Oliver Wyman and Sam Heyn.
+Several different voice actors have provided the voice of Buzz: originally voiced by Arnold Stang until 1992, he was then voiced by Hadley Kay, Billy West, George Trahanis, Charlie Schlatter, Jason Marsden, Oliver Wyman, Sam Heyn and Travis Moscinski.
 Buzz appeared as the host in the Honey Nut Cheerios Spelling Bee board game.

 Taglines

 Many of this cereal's taglines overlapped with each other.
 They were used on different advertisements.